IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 1. Fill out any fields you want, then click the "Create" button
 1. You should have auto flipped back to the "Admin" tab and see that a new marble has been created!
 	- If not click the "Admin" tab again
-	- If its still not populating go back to chaincode investigator and check if your network is responsive (go to the last section, step 6)
+	- If its stuck go back to chaincode investigator and check if your network is responsive (go to the last section, step 6)
 1. Next lets trade a marble.
 Click one then click the corresponding arrow to transfer it to the other user.
 It should auto reload the marbles.
 	- If not refresh the page
+	- If its stuck go back to chaincode investigator and check if your network is responsive (go to the last section, step 6)

 #Run Marbles w/Bluemix